-Interim Program Director: Genevieve Pinto Zipp, PT, EdD, FNAP,
+Program Director: Genevieve Pinto Zipp, PT, EdD, FNAP,

-By design, the PhD employs a strong foundation in quantitative, qualitative, and mixed methods research approaches and associated methodologies, the development of critical thinking and scholarly argumentation skills, persuasive writing skills, evidence-based health care practice and management, and the scholarship of teaching and learning.
+By design, the Ph.D. employs a strong foundation in quantitative, qualitative, and mixed methods research approaches and associated methodologies, the development of critical thinking and scholarly argumentation skills, persuasive writing skills, evidence-based health care practice and management, and the scholarship of teaching and learning.
 The curriculum leads to the development of scholars who appreciate the tenets of “team science” and can join in the development of ongoing scholarship needed to advance person-centered health care.

 The three tracks (Health Professions Leadership, Movement Science, and Speech-Language Pathology) in the Doctor of Philosophy program are committed to the enhancement of leadership and clinical practice applications by assisting students in the development of basic research skills; the investigation of research questions in the clinical, healthcare services or health professions education environment; and the acquisition and distribution of new information to society.

-The program’s part-time or full-time options for synchronous online delivery meets the needs of working professionals who otherwise would not be able to pursue their doctoral education, join the scholarly conversation, and advance change in health care and the Academy.
+The program’s part-time or full-time options for synchronous online delivery meet the needs of working professionals who otherwise would not be able to pursue their doctoral education, join the scholarly conversation, and advance change in health care and the Academy.

 The health professions leadership specialization track is designed to provide doctoral education for those healthcare professionals seeking leadership roles in a variety of healthcare settings, as well as teaching and research careers.
-The leadership track prepares these individuals to design and evaluate methodologies for the delivery of high-quality, cost- effective and integrated healthcare services and health professions education programs.
-The specialization also prepares students to apply the theories and functions of healthcare management, strategic planning, finance, budgeting and marketing in the design and delivery of healthcare services and health professions education programs; influence healthcare policies and regulations that effect the delivery of healthcare and the education of health professionals; and utilize tools for managing healthcare and educational information.
+The leadership track prepares these individuals to design and evaluate methodologies for the delivery of high-quality, cost-effective, and integrated healthcare services and health professions education programs.
+The specialization also prepares students to apply the theories and functions of healthcare management, strategic planning, finance, budgeting, and marketing in the design and delivery of healthcare services and health professions education programs; influence healthcare policies and regulations that affect the delivery of healthcare and the education of health professionals; and utilize tools for managing healthcare and educational information.

 A trend toward the multidisciplinary study of human movement and motor control has resulted in a restructuring and redesign of traditional theories of movement.
-This has contributed to the need for rehabilitation professionals who read and apply new knowledge and findings for clinical or educational practice, and for educators to alter what is taught at the entry-level of practice.
-Students specializing in the Movement Science specialization develop a coherent view of theory, clinical practice and research in motor learning and control.
-Study is directed at both normal and dysfunctional movement.
+This has contributed to the need for rehabilitation professionals who read and apply new knowledge and findings for clinical or educational practice, and for educators to alter what is taught at the entry level of practice.
+Students specializing in the Movement Science specialization develop a coherent view of theory, clinical practice, and research in motor learning and control.
+The study of motor control and learning is directed at both normal and dysfunctional movement.
+Specialization coursework is further complemented by practicum coursework that provides an even closer match for the individual’s interests and professional goals.
+The overall goal of this specialization is to prepare students for research and teaching careers.
+This goal is met by the comprehensive educational program, which is complemented by a mentoring model of graduate education emphasizing research under the direction of experienced faculty.

-The specialization track in speech-language pathology offers a flexible program of advanced study tailored to address the individual needs of doctoral students with a primary interest that can range from basic research in speech, voice or language science to applied research and/or clinical applications related to speech and language disorders.
+The specialization track in speech-language pathology offers a flexible program of advanced study tailored to address the individual needs of doctoral students with a primary interest that can range from basic research in speech, voice, or language science to applied research and/or clinical applications related to speech and language disorders.
 Doctoral-level courses are offered in the various areas of communication science and disorders, as well as in many related disciplines.
 This coursework can be combined with independent study to design a program of study that provides an even closer match for the individual’s interests and professional goals.
 Supervised research and teaching experiences further supplement this comprehensive and rigorous training program which culminates in the completion of the doctoral dissertation.

-The overall goal of the online Doctor of Philosophy (Ph.D.) program is to prepare healthcare providers, managers, academics and health science researchers to assume leadership roles in professional leadership, research, teaching and practice within the changing healthcare system.
+The overall goal of the online Doctor of Philosophy (Ph.D.) program is to prepare healthcare providers, managers, academics, and health science researchers to assume leadership roles in professional leadership, research, teaching, and practice within the changing healthcare system.
 To achieve this goal a flexible and diverse curriculum has been designed to develop individuals who:

 Upon completion of the Doctor of Philosophy program, graduates will, in part: